izi-on/mini-c-compiler/README.md

 ## Credits

-This project was written as part of the McGill COMP520 course taught by Prof. Christophe Dubach, focusing on compiler construction and design.
-The project was written and developed purely by myself and is not based on any external sources or repositories other than the ones taught in the COMP 520 class.
+This project was written as part of a McGill course taught by Prof. Christophe Dubach, focusing on compiler construction and design.
+The project was written and developed entirely by myself and is not based on any external sources or repositories other than the ones taught in the class.
 ---